googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

 Getting Started
 ---------------
 #### Prerequisites
-You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login`.
+You will need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following command in command line: `gcloud auth login`.

 > Note: You don't need a project ID to use this service.
 If you have a project ID set in the Google Cloud SDK, you can unset it by typing `gcloud config unset project` in command line.